Le5tes/CV/README.md

 It's not just software!
 Growing up, my bedroom was littered with circuitry, little mechanical robots and even off-cuts of wood.
 My most recent project has been a foamboard remote control plane with a five foot wingspan!
 Whenever I have a problem I make something to solve it.

 #### Adventurer
-Whether it's medicating wildebeast in africa, designing my first sidescrolling shooter game when I was 18 or putting myself in a ring for three rounds of kickboxing against someone who wants to beat me up, I've never been put off doing something interesting or exciting because it was too difficult, time-consuming or physically uncomfortable.
+Whether it's medicating wildebeest in Africa, designing my first side-scrolling shooter game when I was 18 or putting myself in a ring for three rounds of kickboxing against someone who wants to beat me up, I've never been put off doing something interesting or exciting because it was too difficult, time-consuming or physically uncomfortable.

 ## Education